-- Prepare the space: Make sure your room is ready for students to break into smaller groups based on the last activity of the broadcast.
-Review the aspects of that last activity, "Photo Album", either by viewing that segment or discussing how it worked. - > Each small group will need one student who documents ideas, use a writing utensil and paper. - > As was established in the broadcast, review "Our Agreement" and remind all the students that this is important and useful for the activity to be enjoyable, easy and successful.
+- > Prepare the space: Make sure your room is ready for students to break into smaller groups based on the last activity of the broadcast. - > Each small group will need one student who documents ideas- a writing utensil and paper. - > As was established in the broadcast, reviewing "Our Agreement" and reminding all the students that this is important and useful for the activity to be enjoyable, easy and successful.